nbacc12/react-foundation/README.md

 3) To start app, run: `npm run dev`

-4) Open the following link in your browser to access web app.
+4) Open the following link in your browser to access the web app.

 ```bash
  http://localhost:5173/